reluzita/FEUP-IART-PROJ/README.md

 ***************************************
 ```

-If in the initial menu, the user chooses option 2, the following appears:
+If, in the initial menu, the user chooses option 2, the following appears:

 ```
 ***************************************